bergesinstitute/grafmethodenglish/book-1-unit-6.md

 I play the guitar with my cousin.
 On Sundays I eat at a restaurant and I watch movies with my friends.

-## 5. Pronuncia los siguientes verbos, tratando de exagerar los sonidos vocálicos
+## 5. Pronuncia los siguientes verbos, tratando de exagerar los fonemas vocálicos

 - Eat
 - Read